Marine fuel system and gasoline rules have changed;

 - For extra protection, buy gasoline with a higher octane to be certain that you will always be running your engine on the minimum octane necessary for good performance.

-When PS and WC occurs, octane can drop as much as 3 points in the fuel you're engines running on.
-Gasoline oxygenated with MTBE did not have this problem, since it did not absorb water.
+When PS and WC occurs, octane can drop as much as 3 points.
 While some may disagree, unless you're 100% certain your fuel is good, I firmly believe a higher octane prevents the sudden onset of performance issues, in the event the gas suddenly enters a phase separated state when traveling in ocean/lakes/waterways.

 - Most newer engines (past 5-10 years) are designed to tolerate 10% or lower alcohol in gasoline.